ephraimkreighbaum/EasyEFIMaker/README.md

 ## Status
 Unusable.
 Project in a VERY early state, basically just downloads and unzips files xD

+If you want to test the functionality, after running the script delete the "propertree" folder from within the "tools" folder, and then download OpenCore, than download ProperTree, in that order.

 ## Contributing
 If you have code to contribute, please feel free to open a pull request!